Tamar Herzog: Major works

-In this 2004 revised edition of her first book Herzog is using a combination of legal and historical analysis and challenges the traditional paradigm of an all powering colonial state.
-Her research reveals a dynamic interaction between the administration and society, where social network, reputation, and morality guide the work of individuals involved in making justice.
-Upholding Justice demonstrate the impossibility of studying crime without understanding the system that administered its prosecution and punishment.
+In the 2004 revised edition of her first book Herzog uses a combination of legal and historical analysis and challenges the traditional paradigm of an all powering colonial state.
+Her research reveals a dynamic interaction between the administration and society, where social networks, reputation, and morality guide the work of individuals involved in making justice.
+Upholding Justice demonstrates the impossibility of studying crime without understanding the system that administered its prosecution and punishment.